- Useful links

 The RNIB library

-If you are blind, partially sighted or print disabled then you are eligible to join the library of the Royal National Institute for the Blind.
+If you are blind or partially sighted, then you are eligible to join the library of the Royal National Institute for the Blind.
 They can supply material in the following formats:

-The RNIB library is free to join and more information can be found by phoning them on 0303 123 9999 or by visiting the RNIB website
+With over 60,000 items in the collection, the RNIB library is free to join.
+Find out more by phoning them on 0303 123 9999 or by visiting the RNIB website.